 Issue Age determines your rate based on the age at the time of application.
 The longer you wait to apply for coverage, the higher the price increases.
 Attained Age also determines your rate based on the age at the time of application.
 However, the price gradually increases each year, as you get older.
 Initially, premiums are the cheapest option.
 Community rated assumes the same rate with no medical underwriting, regardless of age.

 Important Point: You do not purchase these policies through the newly-created Exchanges.
 The "Marketplace" is for applicants under age 65 and extensive information is available here.
 Financial aid is offered to qualifying individuals or families.
 Special Enrollment Periods (SEP) are available for exceptions.
 Obamacare subsidies are applicable for qualified individuals and families under age 65.

 Sample Indiana MedSup Rates

-Listed below are sample monthly rates from selected major companies for a 65 year-old non-smoking male in the Indianapolis area (Marion County).
+Listed below are sample monthly rates from selected major companies for a 65 year-old non-smoking male in the Fort Wayne area (Allen County).
 Female prices are slightly different.
 Complete listing of benefits and exclusions should always be reviewed.